catalyst/moodle-tool_mfa/README.md

 #### Security Questions

 If the tool_securityquestions plugin is installed then you can use this as an additional factor.
-Note that because most people don't have security questions setup until after they have logged in the first time, this could be used more as a backup factor. ie if you have lost your TOTP device then you could fail back to this.
+Note that because most people don't have security questions setup until after they have logged in the first time, this could be used more as a backup factor. ie if you have lost your TOTP device then you could fail back to this in order to login and re-setup your TOTP again.

 https://github.com/catalyst/moodle-tool_securityquestions